Stimulus update: Here’s the latest on second checks and unemployment as Congress returns

 The latest stimulus proposal

-According to the Washington Post, a group of Senators made up of both Democrats and Republicans are preparing to propose a stimulus package today.
+As first reported by the Washington Post, a group of Senators made up of both Democrats and Republicans are preparing to propose a stimulus package today.
 At roughly $908 billion, this one is more than the $500 billion “targeted” package that Republicans had proposed earlier, but less than the $2 trillion package that Democrats have been insisting on.
 In other words: a compromise.

 What’s in the new package?

-Details are still being worked out, the Post reports, but it could include $300 a week in federal unemployment, $300 billion for the Paycheck Protection Program, and $500 billion for health measures, including vaccine distribution.
+Democratic Senator Joe Manchin of West Virginia tweeted out the details, referring to the plan as a “framework.”
+Among other things, it would include $288 billion for small businesses, $180 billion for additional unemployment insurance (reportedly $300 a week), $160 billion for state and local governments, and $16 billion for vaccine development and distribution.
 Noticeably absent are direct payments to Americans in the form of stimulus checks.

+Today I'm announcing a bipartisan, bicameral framework for a COVID-19 relief package.
+This proposal would direct more than $900B to help small biz, healthcare providers, & unemployed Americans who need help now.
+It’s time to put politics aside & do what’s best for our country. pic.twitter.com/XkTGvWNdrw

 In an interview with CNBC, Democratic Senator Mark Warner of Virginia said the country needs an “interim package” until President-elect Joe Biden takes office in January.
 When that happens, much will depend on who controls the Senate after the Georgia runoffs.

-Note: This story is developing and has been updated . . .